Puerto Rican Fiestas Patronales: Celebrating Culture and Community

 From Religious to Secular

 Fiestas Patronales started as religious events, honoring the patron saints of different towns (Coquisa).
-The Catholic Church was a big deal back then, with processions, masses, and other religious stuff taking the .
+The Catholic Church was a big deal back then, with processions, masses, and other religious stuff taking the spotlight.
 But as time went on, these festivals started to include more fun, non-religious activities, turning into big community parties that everyone could enjoy.

 Nowadays, Fiestas Patronales are way more than just religious events.
 They’ve turned into lively, carnival-like celebrations with rides, yummy food, live music, and all sorts of entertainment.
 This mix of sacred and fun stuff makes these festivals a unique part of Puerto Rican culture.
 If you’re curious about the religious side of things, check out Puerto Rican religious celebrations.